 Read our recap below!

-Watch Australian Idol on Channel 7 and stream episode one on 7 Plus.
+Watch Australian Idol on Channel 7 tomorrow night at 7:30pm AEDT.
+Stream it on 7 Plus.